OmniAID: Decoupling Semantics and Artifacts for Universal AI-Generated Image Detection in the Wild: Mirage Dataset

 \section{Mirage Dataset}

-The generalization capability of a detector is intrinsically linked to its training data.
-Recognizing the critical limitations of existing benchmarks, we introduce \textbf{Mirage}, a novel, large-scale data foundation designed to train and validate AIGI detectors against contemporary generative threats.
-A comprehensive comparison across various datasets, including our Mirage, is provided in \cref{dataset_comparsion}.
+The generalization of AIGI detectors is intrinsically linked to their training data.
+To address the limitations of existing benchmarks, we introduce \textbf{Mirage}, a novel, large-scale data foundation for training and validating detectors against contemporary generative threats.
+A comprehensive comparison with existing datasets is provided in \cref{dataset_comparsion}.